 Pseudogout results from the abnormal formation of calcium pyrophosphate (CPP) crystals in the cartilage ("cushion" between the bones), which is later followed by the release of crystals into the joint fluid (synovial fluid).
 When CPP crystals are released into the joint, they can cause a sudden attack of arthritis, similar to gout.

 The cause of abnormal deposits of CPP crystals in cartilage is often unknown.
 They may form due to abnormal properties of cells in the cartilage, or they may be produced as the result of another disease that damages cartilage.
 CPP crystals may be released from cartilage during a sudden illness, joint injury, or previous surgery.
 The abnormal formation of CPP crystals may also be a hereditary trait.

 How frequent are pseudogout attacks?

 Deposits of CPP crystals occur over a long period of time.
 Like gout, pseudogout attacks can recur from time to time in the same joint or different joints.
-The initial attack may last 5 to 12 days unless it is treated.
+The initial attack may last 5 to 12 days (or sometimes even longer) unless it is treated.

 Who is affected by pseudogout?

 Pseudogout affects both men and women.
 Like gout, pseudogout occurs more frequently in people as they age, commonly affecting people over age 60.